top of page

 In these experiential workshops, we draw from an ecopsychology framework.

-Participants explore activities grounded in applied ecopsychology or eco-art therapy techniques, providing a creative, non-verbal outlet to express and release any intense or complex inner emotions.
-The session incorporates mindful observation, sensory exploration, nature exploration, deep listening, and self-reflection.
-Guided by a trained ecopsychologist, participants can experience anything from a sense of wellbeing to profound insights.
+Participants explore activities grounded in applied ecopsychology, fostering a meaningful connection between nature and ourselves.
+Offerings may include Nature Journaling or eco-art therapy practices, each designed to promote connection, healing and self-expression.
+Eco-art provides a creative, non-verbal outlet to process and release intense or complex emotions, creating space for growth and understanding.
+These sessions are thoughtfully crafted to include mindful observation, sensory exploration, nature immersion, deep listening, and self-reflection.
+Under the guidance of Deb, a trained ecopsychologist, participants often experience a range of benefits, from enhanced wellbeing to profound personal insights.

-Day/Time: As on CURRENT EVENTS and upon request.
+Day/Time: As noted on CURRENT EVENTS and upon request.

 Duration: 1.5 - 2.5 hrs